Flavor of Love season 3: "In Flav We Trust"

 The show begins with 21 women waiting outside the mansion.
 Flavor Flav arrives in his limousine with Big Rick, he then talks to the ladies and tells them that this is the last time he will try to find love.
 Flav lets the women go inside the mansion and they trash the place by running, yelling, and breaking things as they try to find their beds.

 Flavor Flav later calls the ladies down for their nicknames (he lets them chose their nicknames for the first time ever) and he is shocked to find twins on the show.
 He then holds a mixer to get to know the ladies better.
 At eliminations he calls out all the ladies to come get their clocks except Q-Tee, Shor-Tee, Peechee, Dymz, Savanna, and Things 1&2.
-He then calls down Thing 2 for the final clock and states that he can't separate them so he stretches the clock rope so they can both wear it.
+He then calls down Thing 2 for the final clock and states that he can not separate them so he stretches the clock rope so they can both wear it.
 Q-Tee, Shore-Tee, Peechee, Dymz, and Savanna are eliminated.
 Flav also notices that four of the five ladies that were eliminated were online winners.